-Experience in the Canadian market reveals significant deficiencies in its overall copyright regime, and unintended adverse consequences from the adoption of the CMA.
+Experience in the Canadian market reveals significant deficiencies in its overall copyright regime and unintended adverse consequences from the adoption of the CMA.
 The main goal of any amendments to the Copyright Act should be to correct these issues.

-A. The Educational Publishing Crisis, and Other Fallout of New/Expanded Copyright Exceptions
+A. The Education Publishing Crisis, and Other Fallout of New/Expanded Copyright Exceptions

 The bulk of the 2012 CMA consisted of a number of new or significantly expanded exceptions to copyright protection.
-None has had a more concrete and negative impact than the addition of "education," undefined and unlimited in application, to the list of purposes (such as research and private study) that qualify for the fair dealing exception.
+None has had a more concrete and negative impact than the addition of "education," undefined and unlimited in application, to the list of purposes (such as research and private study) that qualify for the fair-dealing exception.30 Previous IIPA submissions have analyzed extensively how the CMA amendments, in combination with broad judicial interpretations of the pre-CMA fair dealing provisions, led to the weakening of the well-established collective licensing regime to license and administer permissions to copy excerpts of books and other textual works resources on contested tariffs in cases in which negotiated agreements are not possible.
+The government has also implemented regulations requiring the Copyright Board to issue its decisions within 12 months following the close of hearings, which is a positive development.